3demax/Staples/README.md

 #### Optional

-* Context - a dictionary that provides variables and such to the templates when rendered.
+* CONTEXT - a dictionary that provides variables and such to the templates when rendered.

-Sample context:
+##### Sample context

     CONTEXT = {
         'pub_date': datetime.datetime(2010,11,1),